jupyterhub/binderhub/CONTRIBUTING.md

    For MacOS, you may find installing from https://github.com/kubernetes/minikube/releases may be more stable than using Homebrew.

-   To interact with your minikube cluster, run the command: `minikube start`, this starts a local kubernetes cluster using VM.
-This command assumes that you have already installed one of the VM drivers: virtualbox/
+   To start your cluster on minikube, run the command: `minikube start`, this starts a local kubernetes cluster using VM.
+This command assumes that you have already installed one of the VM drivers: virtualbox/xhyve/KVM2.

-2. Install helm to manage Kubernetes charts,
+2. Install helm to manage installing and running binderhub on your cluster,

    ```bash
    curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get | bash